Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of Massive Painting Data Set: Introduction

-The quantitative study of style in a cultural artifact is also called stylometry, a term coined by Polish linguist Wincenty Lutos\l{}awski who attempted to extract statistical features of word usage from Plato's Dialog~\cite{Lutoslawski1897}.
-Stylometric analyses have been performed on various subjects since then, including literature~\cite{Holmes2003, Binongo2003, Juola2006, Hughes2012}, music~\cite{Manaris2005, Huron1991, Casey2008, Sapp2008} and art~\cite{Taylor1999, Taylor2007, Lyu2004, Hughes2010, DKim2014, Graham2010, Elgammal2015, Rosa2015}.
-A landmark scientific study of paintings is Taylor \etal's characterization of the fractal patterns in Jackson Pollock's (1912--1956) drip paintings~\cite{Taylor1999}.
-It was subsequently found that the characteristics of drip paintings of unknown origin significantly deviated from those of Pollock's, showing that such measurements can reflect an artist's unique style~\cite{Taylor2007}.
-Other notable studies of paintings include Lyu \etal's which decomposed images using wavelets~\cite{Lyu2004}; Hughes \etal's which used sparse-coding models for authenticating artworks~\cite{Hughes2010}; and Kim \etal's which studied the ``roughness exponent'' to characterize brightness contrasts~\cite{DKim2014}.
-Venturing beyond quantification of artistic styles, recent studies investigated perceived similarities between different paintings~\cite{Graham2010}, the influence relationships between artworks for quantifying creativity in an artwork~\cite{Elgammal2015}, and the changes in the perception of beauty using face-recognition techniques on images from different era~\cite{Rosa2015}.
+A recent development that is proving to have far-reaching implications for a scientific exploration of human actions and behavior in many social, cultural complex systems is the increasing availability of massive high-quality data that allows a large-scale application of scientific frameworks and verification~\cite{Manovich2015, WGA, BYP, WA, DPLA, GoogleArt}.
+In the area of culture, subjects on which quantitative pattern-finding have been performed to a degree include literature~\cite{Lutoslawski1897, Holmes2003, Binongo2003, Juola2006, Hughes2012} where Polish linguist Wincenty Lutos\l{}awski's work on the statistical features of word usage in Plato's Dialogue~\cite{Lutoslawski1897} is well known, music~\cite{Levitin2012, Manaris2005, Huron1991, Casey2008, Sapp2008}, and painting~\cite{Taylor1999, Taylor2007, Lyu2004, Hughes2010, DKim2014,Gatys2016, Graham2010, Elgammal2015, Rosa2015}.
+A landmark scientific study of paintings can be found in Taylor~\etal's characterisation of Jackson Pollock's (1912--1956) drip paintings using fractal geometry to distinguish between authentic Pollocks and those of unknown origins~\cite{Taylor1999}, demonstrating that an artistic style can be quantified.
+More recent examples regarding painting include Lyu \etal's wavelet-based decomposition of images~\cite{Lyu2004}, Hughes~\etal's sparse-coding models for authenticating artworks~\cite{Hughes2010}, Kim~\etal's characterization of variations in \textit{chiaroscuro} technique via the so-called ``roughness exponent'' from statistical physics~\cite{DKim2014} and Gatys~\etal's style representation derived from correlations between the different features in different layers in a Convolutional Neural Network~\cite{Gatys2016}.
+Besides quantification of artistic styles, some studied perceived similarities between different paintings~\cite{Graham2010}, the influence relationships between artworks for quantifying creativity in an artwork~\cite{Elgammal2015}, and the changes in the perception of beauty using face-recognition on images from different eras~\cite{Rosa2015}.